Compelling. Credible. Relevant.

 Today, Phil is among the first members of the Newseum’s Legacy Society, which acknowledges the generosity of those who have chosen to remember the Newseum in their wills or through another type of bequest.
 “For me, this is one last ‘thank you’ for all that has been done through the First Amendment,” he said.
 “An understanding that a free press has been a huge part of history and understanding what’s happening in our democracy is important.

 “The Newseum can be one of the strongest institutions we have to convey the importance of democracy and freedom of press,” he said.
 “If people are looking for a place for lasting support and impact, the Newseum is the place.”

-For more information about planned giving, please contact Emily Nicholson, director/Campaign, at 202/292-6282 or firstname.lastname@example.org.
+For more information about planned giving, please contact Emily Nicholson, senior director/development, at 202/292-6282 or firstname.lastname@example.org.